 Most of the rockets that I have been flying in the past few years have been equipped with smoke tracking.
 A smoke charge is activated (usually by the flight computer) at apogee and burns typically for 20-30 seconds.
 The purpose is self-evident-- to aid visual tracking of the rocket during its free-fall descent.
 The charge is sized to burn out around the time that the parachute deploys.The swirling smoke trail emitted by the tumbling rocket during its free-fall is strikingly visible and immensely aids tracking.
 There is a caveat, however.
 When the sky is blue and sun is shining, the white smoke, illuminated by sunshine, contrasts the sky vividly.
 If the sky is overcast, or layered by white cirrus clouds, the smoke trail is barely visible.
 As such, I strive to fly my rockets (equipped with smoke tracking) during clear weather.
-Considering how helpful smoke tracking is, I do plan to experiment in the near future with coloured smoke which may get around this limitation.
+Considering how helpful smoke tracking is, I do plan to experiment in the near future with coloured or black smoke which may get around this limitation.

 Figure 1 illustrates a few of the typical smoke trails.